jhonatanctin/BaufestTests/README.md

 request

 6. On header folder right click and add a new file with the name 'headersAddPet.json'.
-Copy the info contains in this GitHub reposotory karate/src/test/java/header/headersAddPet.json
+Copy the info contains in this GitHub repository karate/src/test/java/header/headersAddPet.json

 8. On request folder right click and add a new file with the name 'requestAddPet.json'.
-Copy the info contains in this GitHub reposotory karate/src/test/java/request/requestAddPet.json
+Copy the info contains in this GitHub repository karate/src/test/java/request/requestAddPet.json

 9. On infoUserUI folder right click and add a new file with the name 'userInfo.json'.
+Copy the info contains in this GitHub repository karate/src/test/java/infoUserUI/userInfo.json

+10. On request folder right click and add a new file with the name 'requestPutPet.json'.
-Copy the info contains in this GitHub reposotory karate/src/test/java/request/userInfo.json
+Copy the info contains in this GitHub repository karate/src/test/java/request/requestPutPet.json

-10.
+11. Right click on src/test/java and create the next files: AddANewPet.feature , AddNewUserUI.feature , GetInfoPet.feature , UpdatePet.feature and TestRunner.class .
+Copy their corresponding info for each file in this GitHub repository src/test/java .

+12. For run the features, from TestRunner.java